 1066 Field Archery was set up by Roger Massey, himself a keen Field Archer.
-Roger is a member of two Field Archery clubs down in East Sussex, Senlac Field Bowmen and Archers of Battle.
+Roger is a member of two Field Archery clubs down in East Sussex, 1066 Field Archers and Senlac Field Bowmen in Battle.
 He is a National Field Archery Society (NFAS) Coach and loves nothing more than shooting with friends, wanging arrows at 3D targets in knarly woodland.
 Along with his son Jack, he regulalry attends competitions in the South of England, in addition to National Championships.

 Roger has been lucky enough to shoot with many very experienced field archers who have been more than happy to share their knowledge gained from experience.
 This is something he's always more than happy to pass on.